Ali Ghorbani (footballer, born 1990): Sepahan

-Sumgayit FK
+Sumgayit

-On 14 August 2020, he signed a one-year contract with Azerbaijan Premier League club Sumgayit FK.
+On 14 August 2020, he signed a one-year contract with Azerbaijan Premier League club Sumgayit.

 International career

 Ali Ghorbani was born in the Mazandaran province of Iran and originally is a mazani from Kerdabad village in Savadkouh.
 On 2 October 2020, Ghorbani was called up Azerbaijan by Gianni De Biasi.

 He made his official debut for Azerbaijan on 10 October 2020, against Montenegro in a UEFA Nations League match.